spectrum4/spectrum4/README.md

   * The screen now is 108 character cells wide instead of 32
   * The screen now is 60 character cells high instead of 24

-The border thickness is equivalent to the original Spectrum 128K with respect to equivalent character cell counts:
+The border thickness is equivalent to the original Spectrum 128K in terms of equivalent character cell counts:

-  * Left border: width of 6 character cells
+  * Left border: 6 characters wide
-  * Right border: width of 6 character cells
+  * Right border: 6 characters wide
-  * Top border: height of 8 character cells
+  * Top border: 8 characters high
-  * Bottom border: height of 7 character cells
+  * Bottom border: 7 characters high

-This is designed to match the video display information in:
+This matches the original screen geometry (which had 8 pixels per character):
   * http://www.zxdesign.info/vidparam.shtml

-In order to enforce the video restrictions, the current implementation wraps updates to the display file / attributes file via the `poke_address` routine which keeps the VideoCore IV GPU firmware framebuffer in sync with the new display file and attributes file when updating these memory regions.
-This is rather inefficient, but I don't know a better way to handle this for now.
+In order to enforce the video restrictions, updates to the display file and attributes file are trapped by the `poke_address` routine which syncs the VideoCore IV GPU firmware framebuffer with the display file and attributes file.
+This is rather inefficient, but I don't know a better way (yet) to handle this for now.

-Due to the changes screen dimensions, the display file and attributes file are affected in the following ways: layout, with the following differences:
+The display file and attributes file differ from the Spectrum 128K as follows:

   * Each vertical screen third is now 20 character cells high rather than 8
   * Each cell now has 16 pixel rows instead of 8
   * A single pixel row of a character cell now requires 2 bytes instead of 1

-Due to the new values often not being powers of two, the mechanics of converting a memory address to x,y coordinates no longer is achieved with simple bit manipulation.
+The mechanics of converting memory addresses to `(x, y)` coordinates is no longer a matter of simple bit manipulation.
+This is a consequence of the dimensions no longer being powers of 2.
 However, sequencially updating bytes in the display and attributes file simulates the original screen loading mechanics, which is nice to have preserved.

 ## Memory